Summary: in this tutorial, you will learn how to use the SQL IN

 clause of the SELECT

-operator in subqueries.
+operator with subqueries.

-SQL IN examples
+SQL IN operator examples #

 We will use the employees